Juan Manuel Cornejo

 Building from scratch means we can shape it to the room instead of fitting the room to someone else's POS.

-The flow end to end: a waiter takes the order, the kitchen sees it, the table sees a bill, the night closes out.
+The whole flow, start to finish: a waiter takes the order, the kitchen sees it, the table sees a bill, the night closes out.

 A Mac app I'm building for the way I actually work.
-I want to run two or three Claude Code sessions at once, sometimes on the same repo, without them tripping over each other's changes, and decide on permission prompts without window-tagging between terminals.
+I run two or three Claude Code sessions at once, often on the same repo, each one delegating to subagents.
+In separate terminals that means constant window-switching, no view of who delegated to whom or what any of it costs, and agents tripping over each other's changes.

 An interactive terminal in a browser.
 Type commands to move through the site, change themes, or load a game.
 The whole thing pretends to be a CRT from 1985 and most of the time you forget it isn't.